Tom Revington is an independent management consultant, leadership development practitioner and accredited coach.

 In 2004 Tom joined McKinsey & Company’s public sector practice, serving clients on organisational and operations topics.
 Between 2010 and 2012, he helped pioneer one of McKinsey’s first non-consulting client service models, the McKinsey Hospital Institute, with a remit to create innovative leadership development and capability building programmes.

-In 2012 Tom set up his independent coaching and leadership development practice, working with leaders in the education, healthcare and professional services sectors.
+In 2012 Tom established an independent coaching and leadership development practice, working with leaders and practitioners in the education, healthcare and professional services sectors.
 Alongside client service, since 2016 Tom has been a member of faculty at Oxford University’s Department for Continuing Education.
 He teaches and supervises Masters students in Healthcare Management and Leadership and leads a course on Quality Improvement Science.

 Qualifications.
 Tom graduated from Oxford University with first class honours in Biochemistry.
 He has a Postgraduate Certificate in Economics (distinction) from Birkbeck College, University of London and was awarded an MSc (distinction) in Applied Positive Psychology from the University of East London in 2014.
 During his Masters he conducted original research into the factors that help and hinder intentional personal change.
 In 2012 Tom was accredited as an executive coach by the university of Strathclyde under the supervision of one of the pioneers of executive coaching, Myles Downey.